ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Automation/Mechanical/Results/FractureToolResults/FractureToolProbe.md

 ### *property* FractureToolProbe.BoundaryConditionSelection *: Ansys.ACT.Automation.Mechanical.DataModelObject | [None](https://docs.python.org/3/library/constants.html#None)*

 Gets or sets the BoundaryConditionSelection.
-In order to select the option â€˜WeakSpringsâ€™, please use the property â€˜LocationMethod = LocationDefinitionMethod.WeakSpringsâ€™.
+In order to select the option â€˜WeakSprings', please use the property â€˜LocationMethod = LocationDefinitionMethod.WeakSprings'.

 <!-- !! processed by numpydoc !! -->